Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

 \subsubsection{Overall Comparison}

-The simulation results on three different datasets with different user numbers are presented in Figure~\ref{fig:simulation-overall}.
+The simulation results on three different datasets with different user numbers are presented in Fig.~\ref{fig:simulation-overall}.
 The proposed joint methods consistently outperform separate methods, particularly when multiple users are present.
-Compared to the best result achieved by the separate selection, joint selection methods can improve QoE by 18\%, 68\%, and 57\% for 1 user, 5 users, and 20 users, respectively, in the Starlink dataset. \kj{The main reason for the rapid change in QoE difference depending on the number of users is that, in our network resource settings, one user is provided with sufficient resources, but when there are more than three users, a lot of competition occurs.
-These results indicate that our joint optimization performs better than separate models, especially in resource-limited environments.} In the simulated dataset, we train in 17 cities and test in 7 other cities.
+Compared to the best result achieved by the separate selection, joint selection methods can improve QoE by 18\%, 68\%, and 57\% for 1 user, 5 users, and 20 users, respectively, in the Starlink dataset.
+The substantial growth in QoE improvement with more users stems from our network resource allocation: while a single user enjoys ample resources, significant resource contention arises when three or more users share the network.
+In the simulated dataset, we train in 17 cities and test in 7 other cities.
 Our RL methods generalize well to unseen cities.
 Overall, the joint RL (G) has the best performance.
 Joint RL (L) and \textbf{Joint RL (L+)} are also competitive but slightly worse than Joint RL (G).
 Note that \textbf{Joint RL (L+)} always yields a better QoE than Joint RL (L), ranging from 0.8\% to 25\%. \kj{It shows that our \textit{centralized training and distributed inference approach} effectively considers both sides of the satellite network: periodicity of satellite movement and irregular network throughput.}

-We present the breakdown of QoE into three terms (quality, rebuffer, and smoothness) in Figure \ref{fig:simulation-reward-breakdown-simulate}.
-Based on Figure \ref{fig:simulation-reward-breakdown-simulate}, separate selection methods generally produce lower-quality rewards when compared to joint selection methods.
+We present the breakdown of QoE into three terms (quality, rebuffer, and smoothness) in Fig.~\ref{fig:simulation-reward-breakdown-simulate}.
+Based on Fig.~\ref{fig:simulation-reward-breakdown-simulate}, separate selection methods generally produce lower-quality rewards when compared to joint selection methods.
 This can be attributed to a mismatch between the satellite selection strategy and the video QoE.
 Joint selection methods can actively change to a new satellite, which potentially brings QoE improvement.
 MB is the best handoff strategy to maximize the throughput among separate selection schemes, but it is still worse than the joint selection in quality score.